 4. Maintain a hunger and thirst for God

 “Blessed are those who hunger and thirst for righteousness, for they will be satisfied.”
 (Matthew 5:6)

-A. This beatitude means pursuing a right relationship with both God and man, (Matthew 22:37-38) B. It’s a fruit of meekness because we can only form right relationships with others when we cease making all our actions revolve around ourselves, (Philippians 2:4) C. Religion is a direct result of man’s pursuit of right relationships.
+This beatitude means pursuing a right relationship with both God and man, (Matthew 22:37-38) It’s a fruit of meekness because we can only form right relationships with others when we cease making all our actions revolve around ourselves, (Philippians 2:4) Religion is a direct result of man’s pursuit of right relationships.
 But the Bible says Jesus alone can satisfy our hunger and thirst for righteousness, (John 4:13-14; 19)

 Implications: Jesus assured the Samaritan woman of two things.
 Whoever drinks the water Jesus gives him will never be thirsty again.
 It means the restoration of his relationship with God and man.
 This water will also become in him a fountain of water.
-It means the everlasting nature of his renewed relationship to God and man.
+It means the everlasting nature of his renewed relationship with God and man.